helske/seqHMM/README.md

 # 8591.137
 ```
-The original model can be easily trimmed, i.e. small probabilities are set to zero.
-With this model, setting probabilities less than 0.01 lead to model with improved likelihood.
+The original model can be easily trimmed, i.e. small probabilities set to zero.
+Here the trimmed model lead to model with slightly improved likelihood, so probabilities less than 0.01 were set to zero.

 ```
 ## Trimming HMM